jpype-project/jpype/doc/dbapi2.rst

 Like adapters, converters can be supplied in multiple ways.
 The converter map can be passed in to the `connect`_ function, or set on the Connection using the `converters <connection.converters_>`_ property.
-Last, after an statement has been executed, the method `withcolumns
+Last, after an statement has been executed, the method `use
-<cursor.withcolumns_>`_ can be used to adjust the converters for an individual
+<cursor.use_>`_ can be used to adjust the converters for an individual
 query.

 .. _getters: